mkfink/check_dust/README.md

 version 0.0.3

 Instructions:
+1. AutoHotkey v1 is required
-1. This script along with Dust.csv and CSV.ahk should be in the same directory
+2. check_dust.ahk along with Dust.csv and CSV.ahk should be in the same directory
-2. Run check_dust.ahk (AHK must be installed)
+4. Run check_dust.ahk
-3. Press CTRL+Shift+D over an identified unqiue item.
+5. Press CTRL+Shift+D over an identified unqiue item.
 The keybind can be changed at the end of this check_dust.ahk.
 See https://www.autohotkey.com/docs/v1/Hotkeys.htm for details on the notation.
-4. A popup should display the item's name and dust value.
+6. A popup should display the item's name and dust value.
 It will disappear shortly.

 ![alt text](https://github.com/mkfink/check_dust/blob/main/screenshot.png?raw=true)